-30.2.1.1 - Application of Existing or New Drugs into the Current Version of the USP Model Guidelines (Rev. 2, Issued: 07-18-08; Effective/Implementation Date: 07-18-08)
+30.2.1.1 - Application of Existing or New Drugs into the Current Version of the USP Model Guidelines

+(Rev. xx, Issued: xx - xx - xx; Effective/Implementation Date: xx - xx - xx)

-For those formularies that utilize the USP Model Guidelines classification structure, there are several methods to accommodate new Part D drugs that come on to the market during the contract year.
-These methods may also be utilized to accommodate existing Part D drugs that cannot be classified under the USP Model Guidelines.
+For those formularies that utilize the USP Model Guidelines classification structure, there are several methods to accommodate new Part D drugs that come on to the market during the contract years between revisions of the Guidelines.
+These methods may also be utilized to accommodate existing Part D drugs that have not been classified under the USP Model Guidelines.
 CMS expects one of the four options listed below to be used for the above mentioned situations.

 - 1. Addition of a Part D drug into an existing USP category or class.
 In the event that a new Part D drug is approved and is to be added to the formulary, the newly approved Part D drug may fit into the current classification system.
 For instance, if a new protease inhibitor is approved, this drug would be added to the formulary in the USP Antivirals category, under the Anti-HIV Agents, Protease Inhibitors class. - 2.
 Placement of a Part D drug into an "Other" class.
 In the current USP Model Guidelines, USP listed an "Other" class under various categories.
-Should a new Part D drug receive approval that can not be placed into an existing class, and the particular USP category contains an "Other" class, the new drug may be placed into the "Other" class. - 3.
-Addition of a new class under an existing category.
+Should a new Part D drug receive approval that cannot be placed into an existing class, and the particular USP category contains an "Other" class, the new drug may be placed into the "Other" class.

+- 3. Addition of a new class under an existing category.
 If a new Part D drug is approved that does not fit into an existing class, but is appropriate for a particular category, then a new class may be displayed under an existing category.
-This method would also apply to formularies that utilize AHFS or an other classification structure. - 4.
+This method would also apply to formularies that utilize AHFS or another classification structure. - 4.
 Miscellaneous Therapeutic Agents.
 If an existing or newly approved Part D drug does not fit into any existing category, a "Miscellaneous Therapeutic Agents" category may be displayed on the formulary.